 If you see someone dumping, tell them to stop and tell them how and where they can get rid of anything they don’t want.

-- There are two Goodwill depots close by: corner of Bay and Buchanan and corner of Hyde and Geary.
+- There are two Goodwill depots close by: corner of Bay and Buchanan and on Geary between Larkin and Hyde.

 - Out of the Closet is on the corner of Polk and California